Top 10 Players With the Most Red Cards in Football History (Ranked)

 398 | 142 | 19 |

-Contini was famous for his two-footed lunges and rough challenges.
-The defender started his career in Milan and spent a couple of seasons in Serie C. Coming from a country with calm center-backs, Contini is notoriously hot-headed.
+Contini was famous for his two footed lunges and rough challenges.
+The defender started his career in Milan and spent a couple of seasons in Serie C, the third division league in Italy.
+Coming from a country with not-so-calm center-backs, Contini is notoriously hot-headed.

 He constantly argued with the referees whenever decisions didn’t go his way.
 Having played for clubs like AC Milan, Parma, Monza, and more, his consistency in irritating the referee with silly fouls makes him one of the players with most red cards in football history.